 installations

-Multiple Portraits video installations trilogy Tarahumara Project (Mexico), Humans in the Desert (Jordan), Penelope is Waiting (Spain).
-Site-specific art Installations Oedipus for You Are Mythical documentary film in Madrid, and 282 Broadway, early project in New York.
-Further works can be seen on Behance.
+Multiple Portraits video installations trilogy: Tarahumara Project (Mexico), Humans in the Desert (Jordan), Penelope is Waiting (Spain).
+Site-specific installations: Oedipus for You Are Mythical documentary film in Madrid, and 282 Broadway project in New York.
+Further work on Behance.

-“’Multiple Portraits’ is a series of ’paintings in motion.’
+“‘Multiple Portraits’ is a series of paintings in motion.
 The classic film language is deconstructed as action and characters are fragmented in simultaneous screens.
-Anthropology, meets digital cultures —searching new ways of experiencing narrative. ”
+Anthropology meets digital cultures.”

 TARAHUMARA PROJECT